Do Supersaturations Match Kidney Stones?

 Just like men, CaP stone formers cluster at the upper left and UA stone formers at the lower right, meaning that supersaturations match kidney stones.
 Treatment that reduced kidney stone production lowered supersaturations as one would expect.

 But unlike the case in men, calcium oxalate supersaturation of calcium oxalate kidney stone formers exceeds normal.
+In other words these women made calcium oxalate crystals for their kidney stones and had a higher than normal urine CaOx SS to drive formation of those crystals.
+Men did not.

 Adjust for Urine Volume